Mitch Kenny: 2024

 On 8 February, Kenny was handed with a breach notice by the NRL for his Instagram post dating back to December 2023.
 The NRL released a statement which read “The National Rugby League (NRL) today issued Penrith Panthers player Mitch Kenny with a Breach Notice alleging a breach of the NRL Code of Conduct following an NRL Integrity Unit investigation into a social media post in December, 2023,” the NRL’s statement read.
 It is alleged Kenny engaged in conduct which has brought the game and his Club into disrepute.
 Kenny has five business days to respond to the Breach Notice".

 On 24 February, Kenny played in Penrith's 2024 World Club Challenge final loss against Wigan.

 Kenny played a total of 24 matches for Penrith in the 2024 NRL season including the clubs 14-6 grand final victory over Melbourne.

 2025

 Kenny played a total of 22 games for Penrith in the 2025 NRL season as the club finished 7th on the table.
 Kenny played in Penrith's narrow preliminary final loss against Brisbane.

+2026

+In round 7 of the 2026 NRL season, Kenny suffered a fractured fibula and syndesmosis injury in the Panthers' narrow win over the Dolphins.
+He was subsequently ruled out for 8-12 weeks.
+On 15 July, it was announced by the Penrith Panthers that Kenny had signed a contract extension, keeping him at the club till the end of the 2031 season.